coveo/source.coveo.com/_posts/2023-04-28-error-handling-tradeoffs-and-crashing-in-production.md

 # Error Handling Tradeoffs and Crashing in Production

-There are only [two hard things](https://martinfowler.com/bliki/TwoHardThings.html) in Computer Science: memory problems and error handling.
+There are only [two hard things](https://martinfowler.com/bliki/TwoHardThings.html) in Computer Science: memory problems, error handling, and of course off-by-1 errors.

 For years, I've felt uncertain about what to do when something unexpected happens in a program I wrote.
 Should I return an error code, crash, crash in debug builds only, throw an exception...